Zenith Model T1816R Television (1955)

 Although the screen lit up on the first try, the picture was unwatchable: either a featureless expanse of snow or a maelstrom of zigzagging lines.
 The speaker emitted nothing but static.
 After a moment, I discovered that you could tune stations better by rocking and carefully holding the tuning knob slightly off center—a sign of dirty contacts in the tuner switch.

-Before going any farther, I sprayed DeOxit electronic cleaner into the tuner and worked it vigorously through its entire range.
-This treatment usually takes care of any corrosion and built-up dirt on the contacts, allowing the tuner to operate normally.
+I carefully sprayed a small amount of DeOxit electronic cleaner onto the tuner contacts and worked the tuner vigorously through its entire range.
+This treatment often removes corrosion and built-up dirt on the contacts, allowing the tuner to operate normally.

 Conveniently, the tuner is located near the back of the chassis, where you can reach it by simply removing the cabinet back.
-A long extension connects the tuner to the knobs in front—a design feature that simplifies servicing.
+A long extension connects the tuner to the knobs in front.

 When I powered up the TV again, I was pleased to see that the tuner cleaning had worked.
 The picture was still a mess of zigazgs, but I could tell that the tuner was zeroing in on each channel, and now some audio came through.